 The idea of creating a consistent drink was never even a consideration for why you would be using a jigger.
-Either way using a jigger behind bars was never a good sign for a customer.
+Either way, using a jigger behind bars was never a good sign for a customer.
 There is a whole debate about whether to free pour or use a jigger behind the bar, but we will have to save that debate for a later post.

-Weighing in on a Few of the Leading Jiggers on the Market.
+Weighing in on a Few of the Leading Jiggers on the Market

 The Funny Thing About Ounces (oz. vs fl. oz.)

-The other use of ounces is as a measure of volume, as in the 16 oz. beer that you drink right when you get off of work, or the 2 oz. shot of Fernet you had with it.
+The other use of ounces is as a measurement of volume, as in the 16 oz. beer that you drink right when you get off of work, or the 2 oz. shot of Fernet you had with it.

 I know, I know.
 I feel like I’m back in high school chemistry right now.
-The only conversion that we need to keep in mind when testing out the accuracy of our jiggers is that 1 fl. oz. of water weighs 1.043 oz. on a scale.
+The only conversion that we need to keep in mind when testing out the accuracy of common jiggers is that 1 fl. oz. of water weighs 1.043 oz. on a scale.

 Testing our Jiggers

-We will be testing out 4 different jiggers for this post, and more importantly we’ll show you how to test the accuracy of your own jiggers.
+We tested out 4 different jiggers for this post back in 2014, and now we’ve add our A Bar Above jiggers as well; even more importantly, we’ll show you how to test the accuracy of your own jiggers.
 Even if we tell you which of these jiggers is the most accurate for us, your jigger set can be made with a varying level of accuracy.

 Jigger #1 – Cocktail Kingdom Jigger

-Sure it’s probably the most visually appealing jigger in our line up, but how does it “Measure Up.”
-Sorry for the bad joke, but you should be used to them by now 🙂
+Sure it’s probably the most visually appealing jigger in our line up, but how does it “measure up?”
+Sorry for the bad joke, but you should be used to them by now.

-- .50 fl. oz. – the line that is etched in the jigger is a perfect measure of the liquid.
+- .50 fl. oz.: The line that is etched in the jigger is a perfect measure of the liquid.

-- .75 fl. oz. – once again a perfect measure
+- .75 fl. oz.: Once again, a perfect measurement.

-- 1.00 fl. oz. – If you pour right to the edge, you have roughly .90 fl. oz. resulting in an under pour or around 10 %
+- 1.00 fl. oz.: If you pour right to the edge, you have roughly .90 fl. oz. resulting in an under pour or around 10 %.

 - 1.50 fl oz – With this jigger, the correct measure is actually well below the marked line.
-The reading at the pre-marked line equals 1.70 dry weight ounces, or roughly an over pour of 10% (actual dry ounce weight should be 1.56 fl. oz.)
+The reading at the pre-marked line equals 1.70 dry weight ounces, or roughly an over-pour of 10% (actual dry ounce weight should be 1.56 fl. oz.).

 Jigger #2 – OXO

-- .50 fl. oz. – the reading at the line was .40 oz. once again a 20% under pour.
+- .50 fl. oz.: The reading at the line was .40 oz.– once again, a 20% under pour.

-- 1.50 fl. oz. – the reading at this mark is very accurate.
-It measures in at 1.55 dry weight ounces which is perfect for this mark.
+- 1.50 fl. oz.: The reading at this mark is very accurate.
+It measures in at 1.55 dry weight ounces, which is perfect for this mark.

-- 2.00 fl. oz. – the reading at this mark is perfect.
-It measures 2.10 dry weight oz which is as close to the “perfect measure” that I can test with my small scale.
+- 2.00 fl. oz.: The reading at this mark is perfect.
+It measures 2.10 dry weight oz, which is as close to the “perfect measure” that I can test with my small scale.

 Jigger #3 – “Conical Jiggers”

-- 1.00 fl. oz. – filling right to the edge results in a reading of 1.15 av. oz. or an over pour of 10%
+- 1.00 fl. oz.: Filling up right to the edge results in a reading of 1.15 av. oz., or an over-pour of 10%.

-- 1.50 fl. oz. – filling right to the edge resulted in a measure of 1.60 av. oz. which is very close to the 1.56 av. oz it should read.
+- 1.50 fl. oz.: Filling right to the edge resulted in a measure of 1.60 av. oz., which is very close to the 1.56 av. oz it should read.

 Jigger #4 – Random jigger that should be a .50 oz and a 1.5 oz measure.